snail23/ironpedal/README.md

 I also recommend using an isolation transformer on the output jack and running separate ground wires wherever you can back to the power supply.
 The Terrarium is not the most efficient PCB and there are ground loops so we want to try to minimize those effects where possible.

+Run the pedal from a dedicated power bank and not your computer as a lot of noise travels down the USB cable as well.
+If you opted to order a STLINK-V3MINI, I recommend adding another switch to be able to turn it off when not in use.

 ## Build tutorial

 ### Preparation